donaldsontu520/manipulating-python-strings-starter/practice-slicing-strings.md

     - access and print the character in the Star Wars string at index -12
     - access and print the character in the Star Wars string at index -1
     - access and print the character in the Star Wars string at index -24
-    - access and print the characters in the Star Wars string from index -14 to index -19 (but not including the character at index -19)
+    - access and print the characters in the Star Wars string from index -19 to index -13